Fishing ReportDesoto - 2/21/2018 9:53:57 AM

-Look for crappie suspended off shore in deeper water areas in Desoto during the winter.
+Look for crappie suspended off shore in Desoto right now.
 Trolling open water areas in water deeper than 6 feet with either jigs or minnows is probably your best bet.

 For Mississippi River oxbow lakes, the fluctuations of the Mississippi River is an important factor for determining how the fishing is.
 Slow rises and slow falls produce the best fishing.
 The best crappie fishing on Desoto Lake is normally at water levels between 12 - 18 feet (Helena gauge).